 Application forms and the Handbook of the Application for Chinese Medicines Trader Licences can be obtained from the Chinese Medicine Regulatory Office of the Department of Health or downloaded from this website.

 Applicants are required to submit in person or by registered post the duly completed Application Form for Manufacturer licence in Proprietary Chinese Medicines (Form 1D) with the Documentation Checklist - Application for Manufacturer licence in Proprietary Chinese Medicines (Checklist 2D) accompanied by the required documents listed therein.
+Applicants may also submit application via online form.
 The required documents include:

 Copy of Business Registration Certificate